 - Cut into cubes and toss with olive oil, soy sauce and cornstarch.

 - Place on a parchment paper lined baking sheet.

-- Bake for 15 minutes or until golden brown.
+- Bake for 15 minutes at 425 F or until golden brown.
 Remove from over and add to the stir-fry.